Vitamin D – Its Role In Your Health

 However, the strongest evidence for what vitamin D deficiency causes involves rickets and osteomalacia.
 The rest of the conditions have some evidence, but it’s not clear to what extent they’re caused by vitamin D deficiency/insufficiency, or what other factors also come into play.

-In the realm of a plant-based diet, vitamin D has a crucial role, as with any diet – and with sunlight, is just as readily produced, and otherwise fairly easily obtained in foods or supplements.
+In the realm of a plant-based diet, vitamin D has a crucial role, as with any diet – and with sunlight, is readily produced, and otherwise can be further obtained in fortified foods or supplements if getting enough sun exposure is problematic – best determined in consultation with your primary health care provider.

 When testing, keeping in mind the time of year is important as well, as sun intensity is greatest in late spring on into the beginning of summer, then diminishing gradually, falling to its lowest point late fall on into the beginning of winter.